mdubus/filler/README.md

 ## Bonus

-On big maps it's difficult to see what is really happening on the map.
+On big maps it's difficult to see what is really happening.

 A visualizer made with the SDL2 helps us to understand what's happening.